bswinnerton/blog/_posts/2019-11-11-validating-bgp-routes-with-rpki-in-bird.md

 It’s worth noting that RPKI validation is not done on the router itself, but instead on a validator.
 The valid routes are then sent to the router using a protocol called [“RPKI to RTR"](https://tools.ietf.org/html/rfc6810).
 The reason the validation doesn’t take place on the router is largely because this cryptographic verification can be expensive, and most routers aren’t well equipped to do it.

-There are many different options out there for validators.
-They range from Cloudflare’s [gortr](https://github.com/cloudflare/gortr) (written in Go), NLnet Labs’ [routinator](https://github.com/NLnetLabs/routinator) (written in Rust), and [RTRLib](http://rtrlib.realmv6.org/).
+There are many different options out there for RPKI to RTR implementations.
+They range from Cloudflare’s [gortr](https://github.com/cloudflare/gortr) (written in Go), NLnet Labs’ [routinator](https://github.com/NLnetLabs/routinator) (written in Rust and also does the validation), and [RTRLib](http://rtrlib.realmv6.org/).

 I’ve chose to run [gortr](https://github.com/cloudflare/gortr), mostly because it can run inside a simple Docker container and because Cloudflare caches the aggregated prefix data sources at its edges, which means it should be relatively quick.